FAQ for Implanters

 We wish to change over to your microchips - what do we have to do?

 We require your implanter pin code that was issued to you at your time of training and a copy of your training certificate.
 We only sell microchips to trained implanters.
-If your training took place after 24th February 2015, and you are wishing to implant dogs, we will need to verify that you have achieved a qualification that has been approved by the Secretary of State.
+If your training took place after 24th February 2015, and you are wishing to implant dogs, we will need to verify that you attended a training course that has been approved by the Secretary of State.

 Once your training has been verified, you can then order microchips and equipment via our website or by phone.